AlexBuseDragomir/technology-sandbox/kubernetes-learning/kode-kloud-voting-app/README.md

 # Kubernetes Microservices Lab: Voting App

 This repository contains the implementation and configuration files based on the popular Kubernetes Voting App microservices project.
+Keeping here the examples for personal reference, after completing the online course.

 ## ⚠️ Attribution & Disclaimer
 This repository is for educational purposes only.
 I do not claim ownership of the original application logic or architecture.